 - Water and pop bottles, milk jugs and detergent bottles

-- Paper products including office paper, junk mail, newspapers, phone books, catalogues and magazines.
+- Paper products including office paper, junk mail, newspapers, phone books, catalogs, and magazines.
 Cardboard (thick corrugated and thin cereal box-type)

 - Plastic bags